-The EU Regulation is mandatory and seeks to protect consumers from misleading or false claims.
-It came into force in July 2007 but was subject to a series of complex transitional periods.
-Specific conditions of use associated with authorised health and nutrition claims are determined at a European level.
+In July 2007, a Regulation of the European Parliament and of the Council of the European Union on nutrition and health claims made on foods (the NHCR) came into force; as a Regulation, the NHCR is directly applicable in EU Member States.
+The NHCR seeks to protect consumers from misleading or false claims by prescribing specific conditions of use associated with authorised health and nutrition claims, which are determined at a European level.
 The EU Register of nutrition and health claims (the EU Register) lists all authorised nutrition and health claims as well as non-authorised health claims that have been rejected.
-It is available at: